 If you prefer a more intimate and cozy accommodation, La Gemma di Elena is located in a lovely old building and offers beautifully decorated rooms with traditional Tuscan furnishings.
 The bed and breakfast also features a garden where guests can relax and enjoy the peaceful surroundings.

-As a food enthusiast, I can confidently say that Lucca is a haven for foodies.
-The city's traditional Tuscan dishes are a must-try for anyone visiting the region.
+I can confidently say that Lucca is a haven for foodies, having eaten way too much in the city on many occasions.
+The city's traditional Tuscan dishes are a must-try for anyone visiting the region; don't even try to resist temptation while you are here.
+Simply give in to it, and diet when you get home.
 Here are some of the dishes you should try:

 Tuscany is known for its wine, and Lucca is no exception.
 The city is home to several wineries that offer wine-tasting experiences.
 Here are some of the wineries you should visit: